softprops/json-env-logger/README.md

 Run your program with `RUST_LOG=info your/bin`

-> ⭐You can also serialize backtraces by enabling the `backtrace` cargo feature
+> ⭐ You can also serialize backtraces by enabling the `backtrace` cargo feature

 ## faq